Agent Prompt Setup

 Gemini CLIGEMINI.md

-The quint-code repository includes a reference CLAUDE.md that teaches the agent:
+The haft repository includes a reference CLAUDE.md that teaches the agent:

 • Communication style — direct, no validation theater, peer-level technical discourse